Kong/kubernetes-ingress-controller/docs/api-reference.md

-KongIngressUpstream contains KongIngress upstream configuration
+KongIngressUpstream contains KongIngress upstream configuration.
+It contains the subset of `go-kong.kong.Upstream` fields supported by `kongstate.Upstream.overrideByKongIngress`.

 _Appears in:_
 - [KongIngress](#kongingress)